 If you are just finishing your undergraduate degree and are itching to get out into the workforce, further study may be the last thing you feel like contemplating.
 Or, if you’ve already entered the workforce, you may feel deterred from undertaking postgraduate study because of the sacrifices of time, income and lifestyle involved.
 But the costs and sacrifices are temporary and can be well worth it.
 Think of it as an investment in your future that could open up a whole new world of opportunities – and possibly more lucrative ones.

 There is a clear association between level of education and employment, as well as salary.
 With job roles becoming increasingly complex, higher levels of skills and qualifications are needed, especially if job candidates are seeking a competitive edge over those with undergraduate qualifications.
-In 2006, only 3.2 per cent of the Australian population had a postgraduate degree, compared to 15 per cent whose highest qualification was a bachelor’s degree.
+As of May 2015, only 5.6 per cent of the Australian population had a postgraduate degree, compared to 17 per cent whose highest qualification was a bachelor’s degree.
 Between 2006 and 2011, the number of people who completed a postgraduate degree increased by 52.8 per cent.

 In 2009, almost one in five new bachelor degree graduates went on to continue some type of full-time study after their undergraduate degree – and this proportion is likely to rise.